svjack/CogKit/docs/04-Finetune/02-Quick Start.md

 # Quick Start

-## Environment Setup
+## Setup

-Please refer to the [installation](../02-Installation.md) guide to setup your environment
+Please refer to the [installation guide](../02-Installation.md) to setup your environment

 <!-- TODO: clone the repo to finetune? -->

-## Data Preparation
+## Data

 Before fine-tuning, you need to prepare your dataset according to the expected format.
 See the [data format](./03-Data%20Format.md) documentation for details on how to structure your data

 <!-- TODO: add link to data format-->

-## Start Training
+## Training

-:::note
+:::info
-Before starting training, please make sure you have read the corresponding [model card](../05-Model%20Card.md) to follow the parameter settings requirements and fine-tuning best practices
+We recommend that you read the corresponding [model card](../05-Model%20Card.mdx) before starting training to follow the parameter settings requirements and fine-tuning best practices
 :::

 <!-- TODO: move training script to cli folder? -->